douglasteeple/FollowMeDNN/README.md

 workers = 2
 ```

 I found that at least 20 epochs were required to acheive the accuracy required.
 I ran the model on an AWS instance for speed.
 A large number of steps per epoch was key to getting a better score.
-The learning rate is quite low.
+The learning rate is quite low, made possible by the nomralization steps.
 Higher learning rates caused the model to diverge as the epochs proceeded.

 All configurable parameters should be explicitly stated and justified.